marcusRB/marcusrb.github.io/content/post/2019-10-09-comparativa-plataformas-business-intelligence-introduccion.md

 # Tags and categories
 # For example, use `tags = []` for no tags, or the form `tags = ["A Tag", "Another Tag"]` for one or more tags.
-tags = ["power bi", "gartner", "pytohn"] categories = ["Business Intelligence", "Business Analytics"] authors = ["marcusRB"]
+tags = ["power bi", "gartner", "pytohn"] categories = ["Business Intelligence", "Business Analytics", "Data Visualization"] authors = ["marcusRB"]